sandstorm12/CppPythonInterface/readme.md

 3. Add sample: pass numpy array between python and cpp
 4. Add sample: use cpp classes in python
 5. Add sample: use multi-threading of cpp in python
+6. Add an outline to the main readme.

 ## Contributors